Professor of Counselor Education and Supervision

+Dr. Flynn served as the President and Conference Planning Chair of the North Atlantic Region Association for Counselor Education and Supervision (NARACES) for the 2018-2019 academic year.
 Dr. Flynn has led multiple empirical investigations in the counseling profession.
-His work has been published in a broad range of counseling journals, including: The Journal of Counseling and Development, Counselor Education and Supervision, Career Development Quarterly, The Family Journal, Counseling Outcomes Research and Evaluation, and The Professional Counselor.
+His work has been published in a broad range of counseling journals, including The Journal of Counseling and Development, Counselor Education and Supervision, Career Development Quarterly, The Family Journal, Counseling Outcomes Research and Evaluation, and The Professional Counselor.

 Degrees and Education

-- PhD, Counselor Education, University of Northern Colorado
+- PhD, Counselor Education and Supervision, University of Northern Colorado

 - MA, Mental Health Counseling and Applied Psychology, Rowan University